Next-Generation Improvements in Giant Exoplanet Evolutionary and Structural Models: Introduction

 However, recent formation models have suggested the heavy-element core could be extended \citep{Lozovsky2017, helledstevenson2017, Stevenson2022, Bodenheimer2025} and the gaseous hydrogen/helium envelope could grow coevally with the accumulation of solid planetesimals and/or pebbles.
 Moreover, recent Juno \citep{Bolton2017a} and Cassini \citep{Spilker2019, Iess2019} probe data strongly suggest there are stably-stratified/non-convective regions in both planets and that their envelopes are not homogeneous.
 They seem to have ``fuzzy cores" with extended non-flat distributions of heavy elements \citep{Wahl2017, Debras2019, Militzer2022, Mankovich2021, Howard2023b, Militzer2024}.
 Given this, the traditional structural and evolutionary models are inadequate, and techniques akin to those employed in stellar evolution are required to model them temporally.
 This has recently been attempted by our group \citep{Tejada2025, Sur2024a, Sur2025a, Sur2025b} and by others \citep{Vazan2018, Muller2020b, Stevenson2022}.

 In light of these developments, a reassessment of literature models for giant exoplanet evolution that adopted the traditional approach employed for solar-system giants would seem in order.
 Those evolutionary models \citep{Burrows1995, Burrows1997, Burrows2001, Baraffe2003, Fortney2007, Saumon2008, Phillips2020, Marley2021} have underpinned the global interpretation of observations of giant exoplanets over three decades.
 However, they generally incorporate the thermally inert core plus fully convective envelope paradigm and use ordinary differential equation solvers for the quasi-hydrostatic evolution of the envelope's entropy and luminosity.
+These evolutionary models have also neglected semiconvective heat transport. \citet{Leconte2012} showed that introducing compositional gradients and allowing departures from strictly adiabatic interiors can significantly affect planetary cooling histories, even though heat and compositional transport were not treated self-consistently in their formalism.
+Due to the lack of an adequate implementation of semiconvection in current stellar and planetary evolution codes, we neglect its effects in this study and leave a detailed treatment for future work.
 In addition, these exoplanet models do not incorporate helium rain \citep{Burrows1997, Baraffe2003, Aras2006, Fortney2007,Saumon2008, Phillips2020, Marley2021} and have generally employed the older equation of state (EOS) \citep{Saumon1995} for hydrogen/helium mixtures.
-Finally, they frequently ignored the contribution of the heavy elements to the envelope EOS, ignoring the contribution there of the heavies to the specific heats and the pressures.
+Finally, they frequently ignored the contribution of the heavy elements to the envelope EOS, ignoring the contribution of the heavies to the specific heats and the pressures (with the exception of \citet{Baraffe2008}).

 With this paper, we set out to explore the differences between heritage giant exoplanet models and those that incorporate updated equations of state, fuzzy core and stably-stratified heavy-element envelopes, helium rain, and updated atmospheric boundary conditions.
 We here do not set out to provide an extensive grid of such models for general community use.
 This will follow later.
 We merely highlight the differences between published models and representative structural and evolutionary models, channeling the more modern perspective (however provisional).
 To accomplish this, we use the \texttt{APPLE} code \citep{Sur2024a}.
 We will see that there can be quantitative differences in the predicted observables, particularly for the lower mass giant exoplanets.